1980. I was nineteen years old when Ronald Reagan ran for president. It was the first election in which I could vote, and I did. For the Gipper.

 Consider your first reaction to what I write next.
 Register your second reaction, as well.
 Ready?
 Here we go: America should split into two countries, one conservative and one liberal.

-For a few years I’ve wondered if secession is a solution.
-And each time I consider the prospect of a not-so-united States of America — a liberal America (let’s say in the northern half of the States) and a conservative America (down in good ol’ Dixie) — my first reaction is “That’s crazy!”
+Every time I’ve entertained the prospect of a not-so-United States — a liberal America (let’s say in the northern half of the States) and a conservative America (down in good ol’ Dixie) — my first reaction is “That’s crazy.”
 But my second reaction is calm.
-My entire body relaxes and a smile appears on my face, the kind of smile you feel from the top of your head to the tips of your toes.
-The real kind.
+My entire body relaxes, the kind of relaxation you feel from the top of your head to the tips of your toes.
+Real relaxation.

-What if, as a liberal, I could live in a country where we based our laws on science, where religion was respected not a battering ram, where the poor were educated and lifted up, and all of us were guaranteed healthcare?
-What if these stupid battles with the Tea Party ended and we woke each morning without that anger, without the fear of yet another Cheney-Bush or Trumpian-style presidency, without fracking polluting our drinking water or right wing evangelicals attempting to install their Christian Sharia law “like the Founders intended?”
+What if, as a liberal, I could live in a country where we base our laws on science, where religion is respected not a battering ram, where the poor are educated and lifted up, and all of us are guaranteed medicine?
+What if these stupid battles with the Tea Party ended and we woke-up each morning without resentment, without the fear of yet another Cheney-Bush or Trumpian-style presidency, without fracking polluting our drinking water or right wing evangelicals trying to install Christian Sharia law “like the Founders intended?”
 What if we could agree to part company with those with whom we seem unable to work out our national problems?
-What if we could just be their friends again and not their countrymen?
+What if we could just be their friends again and not fellow countrymen?
 You know, what if we got a divorce?

-I’m not saying this is the right solution, but I am asking if it might be.
+I’m not saying I think this is the solution to what we’re now facing, but I am asking if it might be.
 Is it time we go our separate ways?
-It is time Conservatives were free to draft a constitution that guaranteed a free handgun to every breathing mammal, while a few miles north Liberals embraced a constitution that guaranteed free medication for all who needed it?
-What if our northern document read, “Love whomever you want,” without controversy, while down south they were free to include in their articles whatever the in vogue hate speech was that day?
-What if we happily waved goodbye and started living our lives in peace?
+It is time Conservatives were free to draft a constitution that guaranteed a free handgun to every living human (born and unborn — I’m sure the Baptists and NRA would rubber stamp a fetus’s right to bear arms).
+And what if Liberals were free to enshrine universal healthcare and education as a birthright?
+What if our northern federal document read “Love whomever you want” and our southern exes were allowed to be as bigoted as they wished?
+What if we happily waved goodbye and started living our lives again in peace?